 Hi I'm Evan

-I'm an administrator and teacher at a Catholic university, a job I really enjoy.
+For over twenty years, until I retired in 2015, I was an administrator and teacher at a Catholic university, a job I really enjoyed.
 I've been married to the same lovely lady for over 40 years.
 We have six grown kids.
 I spend a good bit of time caring for our disabled oldest son.
 I bathe, shave and dress him and get him off to work in the mornings, take him for walks, and help him do his exercises.
 He follows me around as I work in the garden or when my wife and I go almost anywhere.
 I like to make sourdough pancakes for breakfast every Saturday morning.
 Often on a Friday night my wife and I—and our son—will sit down to watch a Netflix movie.

 Why I am a Mormon